davebshow/structures/README.md

-`is_connected` determine if graph is connected `traversal` and `recursive_traversal` visit all nodes and edges `breadth_search` and `recursive_breadth_search` breadth first search `neighbors_traversal` and `recursive_neighbors_traversal` finds all neighbors of a node to a certain degree of seperation.
+`is_connected` determine if graph is connected `traversal` and `recursive_traversal` visit all nodes and edges `breadth_search` and `recursive_breadth_search` breadth first search `neighbors_traversal` and `recursive_neighbors_traversal` finds all neighbors of a node to a certain degree of separation.
 `generate_random` generates a random graph with a certain number of nodes and a certain probability that the are connected.
 Quadratic.

 The AGraph API is used as follows: